support@paycron.com +1-800-982-1372

 Sub-merchant Accounts:

-1. Creation of Sub-Accounts: Each individual merchant onboarded by the Payment Facilitator is assigned a sub-merchant account.
+1. Creation of Sub-Accounts: Each merchant onboarded by the Payment Facilitator is assigned a sub-merchant account.
 These sub-accounts enable each business to independently accept payments.

 Payment Processing Integration: